Bimsara-Janakantha/SAP-1_Computer_ALU_Design/README.md

 # SAP-1 Computer ALU Design Project

-Welcome to the SAP1(simple As Possible 1) Computer Project repository!
+Welcome to the SAP1 (Simple As Possible 1) Computer ALU Design Project repository!
 This project was developed as part of the CO221 (Degital Design) course at Department of Computer Engineering - University of Peradeniya.
 The SAP1 computer is a minimalist computer architecture designed to introduce students to the fundamentals of digital logic and computer organization.

 ### Project Description
-This repository contains all the necessary files, documentation, and code for building and simulating the SAP1 computer - ALU.
+This repository contains all the necessary files, documentation, and code for building and simulating the SAP1 computer - ALU Module.

 ### Contributors
 - HATHTHELLA H.A.D.T.N.